korur/page/content/home/slider.md

 [[item]]
-  title = "Design with Mathematics" content = "Create a unique pattern" align = "left"  # Choose `center`, `left`, or `right`.
+  title = "Design with Mathematics" content = "Create a unique pattern with ggplot2 and Math" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).